Holiday inspiration currently loading...

 On you last day you will travel to Belfast or whichever port or airport you have chosen.
 Perhaps take in a quick tour of the historic city walls of Derry/Londonderry on your way, providing a fascinating insight into the story of the city over several hundred years, right up to present times.
 If you wish we can organize a final stop over in a lovely hotel or guesthouse close to where you are departing from, to ensure you leave Ireland fully rested.

 This holiday covers three centres covering the Antrim Coast and Donegal.

 £985 per person in March, £1035 per person in April & October, £1115 per person in May, June & September and £1135 per person in July & August.

-Prices based on 2 adults sharing a double or twin ensuite room for 7 nights on a bed and breakfast basis.
+Price is based on two adults sharing a double or twin ensuite room for seven nights on a bed and breakfast basis.
 The holiday also includes return ferry travel to Rathlin Island as foot passengers, and a guided tour of the island, as well as a one day Visit Derry pass, covering a number of key attractions in the city, including a small group walking tour of the city walls.

 Travel to Ireland